-A travel blogger is someone who travels around the world collecting material for writing about their travel experiences, deriving income from a variety of on-line and off-line sources.
+A travel blogger, also known as travel writer or just as “blogger”, is someone who travels around the world collecting material for writing about their travel experiences, deriving income from a variety of on-line and off-line sources.

 - Organising a travel plan to countries where the blogger intends to travel

 - Contacting potential advertisers to attempt to secure ad hoc and ongoing advertising

 - Contacting product suppliers to arrange product reviews and sponsorship

 - Pitching travel features to print media

 The blog originated as a journal-like webpage (originally called a weblog) where people could write about everyday topics, post their photos or videos, share stories, recommend products, and generally make the events of their daily lives available for others.